x-burger/github.io/_posts/2019-02-11-github_checking-keys.md

   * Note: Some GPG installations on Linux may require you to use gpg2 --list-keys --keyid-format LONG to view a list of your existing keys instead.
 In this case you will also need to configure Git to use gpg2 by running git config --global gpg.program gpg2.

-3- Check a saída do comando para ver se você tem alguma chave GPG.
+3- Check a saída do comando para ver se você tem alguma chave GPG

 ***